-nonlinear behaviors of neurons.
-For example, a number of auditory models have incorporated explicit gain control mechanisms^{8,28,29}.
-Visual models based on divisive normalization have been developed to explain nonlinear effects in cortical area V1 within the classical receptive field^{10,20}.
-The standard model assumes that the response of each neuron is divided by an equally weighted sum of all other neurons and an additive constant.
-Our model uses a weighted sum for the normalization signal, and is thus able to account for a wider range of nonlinear behaviors.
-In addition, our model provides an ecological justification, through the efficient coding hypothesis2, for such gain control models.
+ously to explain nonlinear behaviors of neurons.
+For example, a number of auditory models have incorporated explicit gain control mechanisms [28, 29, 8].
+Visual models based on divisive normalization have been developed to explain nonlinear effects in cortical area V1 within the classical receptive field [20, 10].
+The standard model assumes the response of each neuron is divided by an equally weighted sum of all other neurons and an additive constant.
+Our model utilizes a weighted sum for the normalization signal, and is thus able to account for a wider range of nonlinear behaviors.
+In addition, our model provides an ecological justification, through the efficient coding hypothesis [2], for such gain control models.

-Our model accounts for nonlinear changes in tuning curve shape at different levels of input.
+The ability of our model to account for nonlinear changes in tuning curve shape at different levels of input is particularly interesting.
 Such behaviors have been generally interpreted to mean that the fundamental tuning properties of cells depend on the strength of the input signal.
 But in our model, the fundamental tuning properties are determined by a fixed linear receptive field, and are modulated by a gain control signal with its own tuning properties.
-Although such behaviors may seem to be artifacts, our model suggests that they occur naturally in a system that is optimized for statistical independence over natural signals.
+Although such behaviors may appear to be artifacts, our model suggests that they occur naturally in a system that is optimized for statistical independence over natural signals.

 Our current model provides a functional description, and does not specify the circuitry or biophysics by which these functions are implemented.
-Our normalization computation is done instantaneously and we have only modeled mean firing rates.
+Our normalization computation is performed instantaneously and we have only modeled mean firing rates.
 Normalization behavior could potentially arise through a number of mechanisms.
-For example, feedforward synaptic depression mechanisms have been documented and have been shown to exhibit gain control properties30.
+For example, feedforward synaptic depression mechanisms have been documented and have been shown to exhibit gain control properties [e.g. 30].
 Although such mechanisms may account for suppressive behaviors within the classical receptive field, they seem unlikely to account for such behaviors like those shown in Fig. 6.
-It has also been proposed that normalization could result from shunting inhibition driven by other neurons^{31-33}.
-This type of implementation necessarily involves recursive lateral or feedback connections and thus introduces temporal dynamics.
-Some researchers have described recurrent models that can produce steady-state responses consistent with divisive normalization in primary visual cortex^{10,20}.
+It has also been proposed that normalization could result from shunting inhibition driven by other neurons [e.g. 31, 32, 33].
+This type of implementation necessarily involves recursive lateral or feedback connections and thus introduce temporal dynamics.
+SOme researchers have described recurrent models that can produce steady-state responses consistent with divisive normalization in primary visual cortex [20, 10].